tesskeating/gen_711_final_project/README.md

 # gen_711_final_project
 Tess Keating
-# Fetal Microbiota Transplant (FMT) Qiime2 Analysis
+# Fecal Microbiota Transplant (FMT) Qiime2 Analysis
 ## Background
-A bioinformatic pathway analysis was performed using data from a [human microbiome study](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-016-0225-7) and a [Qiime2 tutorial](https://docs.qiime2.org/2024.2/tutorials/fmt/).
+In a study, children with autism and gastrointestinal disorders were treated with fecal microbiota transplants to reduce their symptoms.
+For eighteen weeks, their microbiomes and severity of their symptoms were weekly monitored through fecal swab and stool samples.
+Using sequenced data from this [human microbiome study](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-016-0225-7) and a [Qiime2 tutorial](https://docs.qiime2.org/2024.2/tutorials/fmt/), a bioinformatic pathway analysis was performed.
+In this analysis, raw reads were denoised, sequences were aligned and classified, and phylogenies and diversity metrics were assessed.
+These bioinformatic techniques were used to generate results in the form of representative figures and visualizations.
 ## Methods

 ## Results